-There are only a few experimental thermochemical property measurements for ketene dimers, scarcely helping to evaluate these compounds' relative energetics.
+There are only a few experimental thermochemical property measurements for ketene dimers, ^{9,10} scarcely helping to evaluate these compounds' relative energetics.
 No experimental estimation for several other ketene polymer structures' thermochemical properties has been reported and an alternative method must therefore be used for predicting them.
-Benson's group additivity values (GAVs)11-14 is one of the low computational cost and highly accurate methods (about 1 kcal per mol for the heat of formation) for estimating thermochemical properties.
+Benson's group additivity values (GAVs)11-14 is one of the low computational cost and highly accurate methods (about 1 kcal per mol^{11,12} for the heat of formation) for estimating thermochemical properties.
 However, several GAVs for estimating ketene polymer structures' thermochemical properties are missing, including ring corrections and substituent positions.
-GAV methodology is based on the lineal adjustment of a set of reliable thermochemical data.
-It has been demonstrated that quantum mechanical and statistic thermodynamic calculations are able to reproduce thermochemical properties, having excellent agreement with experiments.11,15-17 The following section analyzes the thermochemical properties of ketene dimers and related structures using a set of acyclic compounds based upon theoretical procedures using a set of acyclic base molecules.
+14 GAV methodology is based on the lineal adjustment of a set of reliable thermochemical data.
+It has been demonstrated that quantum mechanical and statistic thermodynamic calculations are able to reproduce thermochemical properties, having excellent agreement with experiments. ^{11,15-17} The following section analyzes the thermochemical properties of ketene dimers and related structures and assesses the GAVs missing for this class of cyclic compounds based upon theoretical procedures using a set of acyclic base molecules.